Bring your bro and get a haircut on the house from Swordfern

 Kiff Kombi Tours

 A Kiff Kombi tour is an urban safari with a difference.
 Co-founders, Drew Campbell and Sophie Bagheri, set up a rustic and authentic Cape Town experience, using an old school Kombi (microbus).
 The Mother City is filled with history, myths and plenty of secrets; all of which you will be schooled about on this magnificent one day tour.
 Day trippers are taken to Bo-Kaap and District Six for a historical experience, and lunch coupled with some refreshing craft beer is at the Devil’s Peak Brewery.
+They have also recently debuted The Gin Jol for all lover gin lovers out there.
+They will take you to three distilleries and for a drink at the Secret Gin Bar too.
 On Saturdays, Kiff Kombi Tours takes you to the Old Biscuit Mill, where lunch is not included, but instead a cheese and wine pairing at Cape Point Vineyards.
 Expect the warmth of new friendships as a result of the intimacy of the tour.
 Kiff Kombi Tours targets ages from 18-35; but make no mistake, the young at heart are more than welcome to hop on board too!
 Try Kiff Kombis Wine, Beer & Biltong Tour; The Road Trip Tour which includes a trip to Cape Point, as well as penguin spotting at Boulders Beach.
 You can also enquire about Kiff Kombis township tours, for a truly Kasi experience.

 Cost: The Urban Safari with Kiff Kombi Tours cost R680p/p, while the Wine, Beer & Biltong Tour with costs R800p/p, which includes pickups from designated spots, a local guide, beer tasting, lunch, wine tasting and lots of fun.
 The Road Trip Tour costs R600 p/p including the drive, and all entrance fees.
 The Craft Beer Safari costs R750 p/p including four craft brew tours and tastings, plus a craft beer and food pairing board.
+Their new tour, The Gin Jol, costs R770/p.
 There is a maximum of nine people allowed per trip and customised private tours are also available.
 Tours run seven days a week.